openbmc/openbmc/poky/documentation/brief-yoctoprojectqs/index.rst

    much more will help to run multiple builds and increase performance by reusing build artifacts.

--  At least &MIN_RAM; Gbytes of RAM, though a modern modern build host with as much RAM and as many CPU cores as possible is strongly recommended to maximize build performance.
+-  At least &MIN_RAM; Gbytes of RAM, though a modern build host with as much RAM and as many CPU cores as possible is strongly recommended to maximize build performance.